climacell/mobile-home-assignment/README.md

 * Create a mobile app that uses [Climacell Api](https://developer.climacell.co/docs) to get the weather data needed for a weather app

 #### UI:
-* Home Screen - UITableView with search-bar containing the weather for all the capitals.
+* Home Screen - UITableView with search-bar containing all the capitals.
 Each cell should contain the following :
-  * Name of the city
+  * Name of the city and the country
-  * Max and Min temperature
-  * Precipitation
+  * Picture of the flag of the country
 * City details screen - Small map showing where this city is & UITableView with the weather for the next 5 days.
 Each cell should contain :
   * Day
   * Max and Min temperature